Home Office Workspace

 Then there was a random desk decision.
 A white IKEA monstrosity had been the bane of my existence.
-You can see it here in my old office.
 A strobe light honey that looked better on Pinterest than in person.
 And to make matters worse, because my monitor is so heavy, the IKEA top would practically flip over if I stood up the wrong way.
-On a whim, I waltzed into Steeplechase Antiques and fell in love with a rustic pine table.
+On a whim, I waltzed into Steeplechase Antiques in Barrington and fell in love with a rustic pine table.
 Finger to chin, “That would make a pretty slick desk.”
 Without a plan, I said, “I’ll take it!”.
 It was solid, beautiful, had a great patina, and brought some warmth into the space.
 Plus it really masked the boho…in fact, it screamed, “Looky!
 Looky!
 Here’s some farmhouse!”
 Yes, complete and utter denial.

 Bye Bye Boho Decor

 After fighting the urge to move the sofa away from the windows and swap it with the desk, I finally caved.
 Much to my surprise, it looks pretty good and the desk is now the focus of my home office.
 For sh!ts and giggles, I rolled the beni back up and chucked it in my back room.
 Out of the corner of my eye, I spied the ibex ram’s heads I bought in Nashville caught my eye.
 They are so special and rare.
 Why hello lovers.
 You give me all the heart eyes.

 Kyla, why on earth aren’t you hiding these beauties.
 Yes, I could sell them for a million dollars, or I could keep them and live in eternal bliss.
 And yes, I know, they need glass.